top of page

 With a passion for optimal brain and mental health, I received specialized training in the therapeutic ketogenic diet for mental health from Dr. Georgia Ede, a world renowned psychiatrist and author.
 Additionally, I studied under Nicole Laurent, a sought after clinician, speaker and educator who developed the pioneering course, Metabolic Psychiatry for Non-Prescribers.

-I actively participate in medical, scientific, and nutrition conferences across Canada and the US, including the Metabolic Health Summit (Florida), the Symposium for Metabolic Health (San Diego), Ellenhorn’s Metabolic Psychiatry Conference (Boston), and the Annual Canadian Holistic Nutrition Conference (Toronto).
+I actively participate in medical, scientific, and nutrition conferences across Canada and the US, including:

-In addition, I serve as the volunteer coordinator for Metabolic Collective, an emerging non-profit dedicated to mobilizing advocacy communities to raise awareness and improve access to metabolic therapies for psychiatric and neurological disorders.
+In addition, I serve as a board member and Community & Operations Liaison for Metabolic Collective, an emerging non-profit dedicated to mobilizing advocacy communities to raise awareness and improve access to metabolic therapies for psychiatric and neurological disorders.
+Within this organization, I cofounded MAMAS (Mom Advocates for Metabolic Awareness & Support), a facilitator-led support group for anyone supporting a loved one with mental health or brain-based challenges.

-My ultimate goal is to collaborate with and support mental health clinics, psychiatrists and neurologists in the greater Hamilton area who are interested in integrating metabolic therapies into their practice.
+My ultimate goal is to collaborate with and support mental health clinics, psychiatrists and neurologists in the greater Hamilton/Toronto area who are interested in integrating metabolic therapies into their practice.

 Neurology & Psychiatry